-- Successful completion of a diploma program in the profession for which you are applying*.
+- Successful completion of a diploma program in the profession for which you are applying (ACP for Paramedics).

-- Evidence of good standing with the relevant (Canadian) professional association.
+- Evidence of good standing with the relevant (Canadian) professional association and/or college.

 - Applicants must provide proof of successful completion of the Canadian licensing/certification exam in the discipline to which they are applying.

 Frequently Asked Questions